SanderNotenbaert/RNBOKit/README.md

 ## extending with custom slots

 You can customize how parameters or messages are handled by adding your own components in the RNBO tag.
 You can pass information from the RNBO component down to the child components by using Svelte's `let:` syntax.
-The available objects are the `patcher` file (IPatcher), `dependencies` (IDependencies) `context` (AudioContext), `device` (Device), or `parameters` (Parameter[]).
+Some available objects are the `patcher` file (IPatcher), `dependencies` (IDependencies) `context` (AudioContext), `device` (Device), or `parameters` (Parameter[]).
 You can find more information on these in the [RNBO JS documentation](https://rnbo.cycling74.com/js)

 ```svelte
 <script>